Nepherhotep/doomsday-button/README.md

 Actually it is a main part of the button since it already can work as a bluetooth HID device.
 The modem is controlled with UART port.
 We also need ATTiny2313 controller as a "brain" of scheme.

-Here is a whole listing of necessary parts:
+Here is the full listing of necessary parts:
 * Bluesmirf HID modem
 * ATTiny2313 controller
 * Board 11х16 holes